missamynicholson/phlash/README.md

 ```
 as a user
 so that I can edit my list of people I follow
-I want to be able to unfollow a person
+I want to be able to unphollow a person
 ```
 ```
 as a developer